Sega (genre): Instruments

-There is also the tantam which a stringed instrument consisting of a gourd with a bow attached played in time to the drum.
+There is also the tantam, which is a stringed instrument consisting of a gourd with a bow attached, played in time to the drum.
 Nowadays, electric guitars and keyboards are used.

 Lyrics

-The lyrics of sega music usually relate to the lives of the inhabitants; they do not usually relate to the musicians' ancestral homeland.
+The lyrics of modern sega music usually relate to the lives of the inhabitants; they do not usually relate to the musicians' ancestral homeland.

 Dance

 Sega is danced without the feet ever leaving the ground.
-Instead, the rest of the body moves.
+Instead, the rest of the body moves, with an emphasis on the hips and waist.
+For women this involves the use of large, colourful, circular skirts and short sleeved, sleeveless or off the shoulder tops, baring the midriff (belly), to accentuate their moves.
+Traditionally, men wear colourful shirts and shorts and straw hats are popular in the ancient styles.